Thursday, September 28, 2006

 IGNITING A GLOBAL MADNESS

-It was a gathering of New Yorkers to grieve the missing and the dead.
 More than 60,000 tickets were handed out to the families of firefighters, cops, rescue workers, and thousands of civilians who died in the World Trade Center collapse.

 Oprah Winfrey and James Earl Jones hosted the event in which Placido Domingo soothed the crowd with his rendition of “Ave Maria” while Bette Midler exulted those who perished by singing “Wind Beneath My Wings.”
 Readings were given by religious leaders of various faiths.